RichuanLi2021/Arctic_Traveller/backend/README.md

 - `GET /api/ice_extent` – converts GeoTIFF sea-ice rasters into GeoJSON
 - `POST /api/route_prediction` – placeholder that returns a straight line between two coordinates
+- `POST /api/chat` – send a message to a integrated LLM and return a reply

 ## Quick start